 She might also look for signs of infection with another instrument.
 It’s called a tympanometer, and it uses sound and air pressure to check for fluid in the middle ear.

 Often, a virus causes an ear infection, in which case antibiotics won’t help.
 If, based on the history, your doctor suspects that bacteria may have caused the infection, she will prescribe an antibiotic.

-If a virus is causing the infection and you have to wait for it to get better, you don’t need to live with the pain.
+If a virus or bacteria are causing the infection and you have to wait for it to get better, you don’t need to live with the pain.